raphaelgatti/v2-ach-api-docs/source/includes/_fundingsrcs.md

 }
 ```

-Remove a Funding Sources by ID.
+Remove a Funding Source by ID.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `ManageCustomers` scope.</aside>